Minoration via Mixed Volumes and Cover's Problem for General Channels: Preliminary

 The Alexandrov-Fenchel inequality is a fundamental result in convex geometry that relates the mixed volumes of convex bodies.
 Many geometric inequalities, such as Minkowski's first inequality, the Brunn-Minkowski inequality, and the isoperimetric inequalities can all be regarded as its special cases \cite{gardner}.

 Given convex bodies $\mathcal{C}_1$,\dots,$\mathcal{C}_r$ in $\mathbb{R}^N$, a fundamental fact from H.~Minkowski's theory is that the volume of the Minkowski sum

 can be shown to be a homogenous degree $N$ polynomial in $\lambda_1,\dots,\lambda_N\ge 0$.
 The coefficients $V(\mathcal{C}_{j_1},\dots,\mathcal{C}_{j_N})$ are called mixed volumes.
 Obvious properties of $V$ include symmetry in its arguments and multilinearity.
-Moreover, $V(\mathcal{C}_{j_1},\dots,\mathcal{C}_{j_1})=\vol(\mathcal{C}_1)$ is the volume.
+Moreover, $V(\mathcal{C}_{j_1},\dots,\mathcal{C}_{j_1})=\vol(\mathcal{C}_{j_1})$ is the volume.
 The mixed volume $V(\mathcal{C}_1,\mathcal{C}_2,\dots,\mathcal{C}_2)$ relates to the the surface area of $\mathcal{C}_2$ when $\mathcal{C}_1$ is the unit ball, and relates to the mean width of $\mathcal{C}_1$ when $\mathcal{C}_2$ is the unit ball.
 Less obvious is the Alexandrov-Fenchel inequality which is the following ``log-concavity'' property

-In our application to Cover's problem we shall only use the following special case:
+In our application to Cover's problem we shall only use the following special case which is known as Minkowski's first inequality:

 for two convex bodies $\mathcal{A}$ and $\mathcal{B}$.
-This special case also follows by a limiting argument applied to the Brunn-Minkowski inequality.
-However, in general the Alexandrov-Fenchel inequality does not seem to follow from the Brunn-Minkowski inequality \footnote{Incidentally, as recounted by D.~Donoho, the analogies between information-theoretic inequalities and the Brunn-Minkowski inequality is one among the three that exemplify the ``beauty and purity'' of Cover's interest \cite{memoriam}. }, and is generally considered as a deeper result with connections to diverse branches of mathematics; for recent surveys see for example \cite{schneider,shenfeld,onemore}.
+This special case also follows by a limiting argument applied to the Brunn-Minkowski inequality.\footnote{Incidentally, as recounted by D.~Donoho, the analogies between information-theoretic inequalities and the Brunn-Minkowski inequality is one among the three that exemplify the ``beauty and purity'' of Cover's interest \cite{memoriam}.} However, in general the Alexandrov-Fenchel inequality does not seem to follow from the Brunn-Minkowski inequality, and is generally considered as a deeper result with connections to diverse branches of mathematics; for recent surveys see for example \cite{schneider,shenfeld,onemore}.